 A warm welcome to Technology Enhanced Learning (TEL) at the University of Reading!

 Technology Enhanced Learning (TEL) is an overarching term used to describe how technology can support and help facilitate effective and engaging practice in teaching and learning, and is given a high priority at the University.

-Blackboard Learn (Bb) is the University’s online learning platform, which is the main system used to deliver teaching and learning online.
+- Blackboard Learn is the University’s online learning platform (or Virtual Learning Environment), which is the main system used to deliver the online aspect of blended teaching and learning.

-Turnitin (accessed via Blackboard) is used for the online submission of assignments and checking students’ work for originality.
+- Turnitin (accessed via Blackboard) is used for the online submission and marking of assignments, and checking students’ work for originality and academic integrity.

-1. Questions to ask your school, department or programme about TEL
+1. Questions to ask your school, department or programme colleagues about TEL

-a) Before you start teaching with Blackboard (Bb), find out the following:
+a) Before you start teaching with Blackboard, find out the following:

-- How does the programme/course use Bb to support teaching and learning?
+- How does the programme/module use Blackboard to support teaching and learning?

-- What will be your role in using Bb within the programme/course?
+- What will be your role in using Blackboard within the programme/module?

-- Are there any specific approaches or practices to the use of Bb on your programme/course that are used to provide a consistent student experience?
+- Are there any specific approaches or practices to the use of Blackboard on your programme/module that are used to provide a consistent student experience?

-- What is the school/department’s process for online submission, e-marking and e-feedback?
+- Assessment and feedback: What is the school/department’s process for online submission, e-marking and e-feedback?

-b) Who are the staff in your Support Centre that can help with some of your Blackboard administrative queries (e.g. enrol you on new modules)?
+b) Who are the staff in your Support Centre that can help with some of your Blackboard administrative queries (e.g. enrol you on the modules you need access to)?
 Support Centre staff work in partnership with academics and have good knowledge of teaching and learning administrative processes related to the use of Blackboard.

 c) Are there any school/department-specific approaches or practices to the use of TEL more broadly (e.g. projects or initiatives)?
 This will help you identify any priorities or areas of focus that might impact your teaching.